Wedding Planning Hacks - how to plan a wedding

 That's half of your budget gone already.
-Now is the time to prioritise for the rest!
+Now is the time to prioritise the rest!

 Country venues could be cheaper but logistically a bit more complicated.
 You will need to think about your guests' transport and accommodation for example.
-How will you meet the vendors, supervise all supplier setups, end of night clear up, etc.
+How will you meet the vendors, supervise all supplier setups, manage the end-of-night clear up, etc?